-You may think the insurance adjuster, nurse case manager, and HR person are looking out for you now, but at some point in the near or distant future, you won’t feel that way.
+You may think the workers’ comp insurance adjuster, the nurse case manager, and your employer’s human resources person are looking out for you now, but at some point in the near or distant future, you won’t feel that way.
 They’ll decide you’ve been injured too long and will work to manipulate your medical care and medical providers in order to get them to release you from care and say your injury is no longer from work.
-Maybe the Employer will decide it can’t keep your job open any more and fire you.
+Maybe your employer will decide it can’t keep your job open any more and fire you.
 Perhaps the nurse case manager will tell your doctor you’re a malingerer, even though you’re not.
-There are myriad ways in which your claim can head ‘south’ if you continue to trust that the insurance company is looking out for you.
+There are myriad ways in which your claim can go awry if you continue to trust that the insurance company is looking out for you.
 Other ways include offering you a premature (and far too low) settlement when you’re nowhere near finished treating.
-I can go on and on.”